Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ## Introduction

-In this project we will be combining three tools to provide a solution to managing Instructors and Teaching Assistants for an organization that delivers software development classes in various Chapters.
+In this project we will combine three tools to provide a solution to managing Instructors and Teaching Assistants for an organization that delivers software development classes in various Chapters.

 You will use:
 * Process Builder - recruit Teaching Assistants via Chatter, and prep for emailing the Instructor by creating a Campaign Member child record